2019 Agenda

 Fail to plan (taxonomies and metadata), plan to fail (taxonomies and metadata), Director, Qaixen, UK

-Extending SharePoint taxonomy, Principal Taxonomist, Nike Inc., USA, Managing Consultant, CEO, Search Explained
+Extending SharePoint taxonomy, Principal Taxonomist, Nike Inc., USA, Managing Consultant, Search Explained

 17.15